rubymonsters/ruby-for-beginners/source/07-variables.md

 onto your bed, and *puerta del baño* onto the bathroom door.

-Now, whenever you use one of these terms, as in *abrir la nevera* (open the refridgerator) in order to learn the language and rehearse vocabulary, you'll obviously refer to the object, and open its actual, physical door.
+Now, whenever you use one of these terms, as in *abrir la nevera* (open the refrigerator) in order to learn the language and rehearse vocabulary, you'll obviously refer to the object, and open its actual, physical door.

 That's pretty much how variable assignment works in Ruby.
 There's a "thing",